Behavioral segmentation examples: 10 advanced segments for increasing engagement and conversion

 Jax Connelly

-Customer data ownership
+Customer data

 October 17, 2023

-As Devin Bhatia, principal customer success manager at Klaviyo, points out, behavioral targeting gives you a vehicle for “listening to your audience, understanding their preferences, and reaching out to them with relevant content they’re actually interested in.”
+As Devin Bhatia, principal customer success manager at Klaviyo, points out, behavioral segmentation gives you a vehicle for “listening to your audience, understanding their preferences, and reaching out to them with relevant content they’re actually interested in.”

 Devin Bhatia